 [Continued from above ....]

 ...
 WordPerfect stores exceptions to the rules for initial capitalization (i.e., when you use WordPerfect's Edit, Convert Case, Initial Capitals) in a normal WP file, WTNNXX.ICR (where NN is your WordPerfect version number and XX is your language version).

 Words in this file will be NOT be capitalized when the Initial Capitals (for Main Words) feature is used.

 The WTNNXX.ICR file can be edited as any other WordPerfect file to add or delete words (punctuation is ignored).

 Here's an easy way to do it:

 Exit from WordPerfect, then -

-(4) modify the copied file while it's open in WordPerfect (it's just a list of words, each on a separate line).
+(4) Modify the copied file while it's open in WordPerfect (it's just a list of words, each on a separate line).

-These steps might be simplified by changing permissions for the file (via its Properties) -- but they work easily enough to revise the file without impacting the original.
+These steps might be simplified by changing Windows permissions for the file (via its Properties) — but they work easily enough to revise the file without impacting the original.

-The Convert Case macro's option Initial Capitals For All The Words simply uses a small trick to effectively make the .ICR file invisible to the program (while the macro runs).
+The Convert Case macro (see above) has the option, Initial Capitals For All The Words, which simply uses a small trick to effectively make the .ICR file invisible to the program (while the macro runs).
 You can view this method in the macro's code.